Let's talk about touristification: Afro-feminist neighborhood at risk of eviction

-What happens when your city is named a Magical Town?
+What happens when your city is designated a "Pueblo Mágico" (Magical Town)?
 El Patio de la Estrella, an inclusive neighborhood in Veracruz, faces the risk of eviction.
-It's the only space in Córdoba that openly advocates dissident and Afrofeminist rights, and it shelters women living in contexts of violence and migrants.
+It is the only space in Córdoba that openly identifies as dissident and Afro-feminist, and provides shelter to women experiencing violence and migrants.

-El Patio de la Estrella (Córdoba, Veracruz) is a neighborhood inhabited and defended by people of African descent, women, and LGBTI+ people.
-For nine years, it has resisted attempts at forced eviction and the accelerated touristification promoted by the municipal government.
-As a result, six families are currently at risk.
+El Patio de la Estrella (Córdoba, Veracruz) is a neighborhood inhabited and defended by Afro-descendant people, women, and LGBTQ+ individuals.
+For nine years, they have resisted forced eviction attempts and the accelerated touristification promoted by the municipal government.
+As a result, six families are now at risk.

-The harassment of the Patio de la Estrella has intensified in the context of Córdoba's designation as a "Pueblo Mágico."
-This status encourages tourism and raises the cost of living, prioritizing the tourism industry far over the right to housing.
+The harassment of the Patio de la Estrella has intensified in the context of Córdoba's designation as a "Pueblo Mágico" (Magical Town).
+This designation encourages over-tourism and raises the cost of living, prioritizing the tourism industry far above the right to housing.

-Lucy Batista is a doctor by profession, a defender of the land, and a resident of the Patio.
-She has publicly denounced the fact that for nine years she has faced institutional persecution for defending the Patio de la Estrella , her home.
+Lucy Batista is a doctor by profession, a land rights activist, and a resident of El Patio.
+She has publicly denounced the institutional persecution she has faced for the past nine years for defending El Patio de la Estrella , her home.

-In December 2020, Batista was found guilty of the crime of dispossession, although those involved in the investigation file maintain that no such act occurred.
+In December 2020, Batista was found guilty of dispossession, although those involved in the investigation maintain that no such act occurred.
 The sentence is ambiguous: on the one hand, Lucy explains, it establishes guilt and allows her to "stay."
-But it requires her to "hand over everything else," without specifying what she must give up.
+But it requires her to "hand over everything else," without specifying what she must relinquish.

-The majority of those who live in the Patio are women, Afro-descendants, trans people, and people of color.
-It is the only space in Córdoba that openly declares itself dissident and Afro-feminist, and it provides shelter for women in situations of violence and migrants.
+Most of the residents of El Patio are women, Afro-descendant people, trans people, and lesbians.
+It is the only space in Córdoba that openly identifies as dissident and Afro-feminist, and it provides shelter to women experiencing violence and to migrants.

-Carla Escoffié, a lawyer and housing rights advocate, explained that in addition to narratives that speak of the benefits of tourism for Magical Towns, there are other narratives about "improving" certain areas.
-This is a response to "whitening by dispossession."
+Carla Escoffié, a lawyer and housing rights advocate, explained that in addition to narratives about the benefits of tourism for the Pueblos Mágicos (Magical Towns), there are other narratives about “improving” certain areas.
+This is a form of “whitewashing through dispossession.”

-In the face of police harassment, surveillance, and political persecution, which led Lucy to lose her job, the families' resistance is articulated through art and culture.
+Faced with police harassment, surveillance, and political persecution, which led to Lucy losing her job, the families' resistance is articulated through art and culture.
 The Patio de la Estrella continues to host events such as anti-racist fandangos and annual gatherings, with art serving as a tool of resistance to make this space visible and defend it.

 SUPPORT US